Mental health experts recommend eating a block of Parmesan over the sink and lying about it - The Beaverton

 “That one’s my favourite,” Dr. Frim added.

 While speed-eating Parmesan is useful, this technique is not enough for everyone.
 Fortunately, there are other steps you can take to boost your mental health.
-For example, try waking up in the middle of the night to scroll through the social media feeds of celebrities who live in a different time zone.
+For example, try waking up in the middle of the night to scroll through the feeds of celebrities who live in a different time zone.
 Buy a bunch of succulents and helplessly watch all of them die.
-Take a little time every day to contemplate a friendship that fell apart.
+Take a little time every day to contemplate a that fell apart.
 Masturbate with something you’re not supposed to masturbate with.
 Before you know it, you’ll be as happy, centered and present as you were that time you threw out all the booze in the house before realizing you forgot that weird blueberry liqueur, then drank all of it.